 Simon Pegg returns as Benji Dunn in ‘Fallout’.
 I love seeing Simon Pegg in these movies.
 He’s not there just to provide comic relief.
 He’s also there to provide valued support and contributions to the missions he’s on.
 Benji has come a long way from being a minor character in ‘M:I – III’, hasn’t he? 😀

 Like I said, I did like how Tom Cruise, Ving Rhames, Simon Pegg and Rebecca Ferguson eventually become a team in the movie.
-I was disappointed Jeremy Renner didn’t come back as William Brandt in ‘Fallout’ as he starred in ‘Ghost Protocol’ and ‘Rogue Nation’.
+I was disappointed Jeremy Renner didn’t come back as William Brandt in ‘Fallout’, as he starred in ‘Ghost Protocol’ and ‘Rogue Nation’.
 I don’t know why he didn’t return. 😐

 Whether it was scheduling conflicts because he was busy playing Hawkeye in ‘Avengers: Endgame’ or whether it was a behind-the-scenes dispute with the director, I’m not sure.
-Either way, Brandt doesn’t appear in this film which is a shame.
+Either way, Brandt doesn’t appear in this film, which is a shame.
 I hope Brandt will come back for a future ‘M:I’ movie. 🙂

 The film clearly illustrates how dangerous Solomon Lane is as a villain, especially when he gets help from August Walker as his partner.
-Solomon Lane seems to know Ethan’s weaknesses and be pretty cruel when it comes to world domination and stating that our heroes have no chance defeating him.
+Solomon Lane seems to know Ethan’s weaknesses and can be pretty cruel when it comes to world domination and stating that our heroes have no chance of defeating him.

 Michelle Monaghan returns as Julia Meade, Ethan’s ex-wife.
-Having seen the previous ‘M:I’ films beforehand, it was nice to have that follow-up with Julia’s character since she’d only had a main role in ‘M:I – III’ and a cameo in ‘Ghost Protocol’.
+Having seen the previous ‘M:I’ films beforehand, it was nice to have that follow-up with Julia’s character, since she’d only had a main role in ‘M:I – III’ and a cameo in ‘Ghost Protocol’.
 It was nice how she reunites with Ethan in the movie. 🙂

 Alec Baldwin, who was also in ‘Rogue Nation’, returns as Alan Hunley, the former CIA director who has now become the new IMF secretary in the film.
 I like how Hunley interacts with Ethan compared to ‘Rogue Nation’, since he has to put his trust in Ethan when achieving the plutonium cores mission.